Capuchin Crypt: Visitor Guide, Tickets, and Opening Hours

 On weekends, the attraction experiences a huge rush.

-Your tour begins at the Capuchin Crypt Museum.
+Inside the Capuchin Crypt

 The Capuchin Crypt, Rome’s bone chapel, has six rooms, five of which include an unusual exhibit of human bones thought to have been removed from the remains of friars who passed away between 1528 and 1870.